wsseabor/ai-notebook/README.rst

     Correcting for error: (target + delta(target))x

 Activation Function:
+    In order for an output to reach it's activation threshold and "fire", a given value must be reached for each node in question.
+If we were doing a simple binary classification, a classic step function can be used.
+However, for a multimodal classifier such as handwritten digits where fine tuning the model's error over the course of training loops is a necessity, and here the step function is of little use as there is no error correction because backpropagating error requires the function to differentiable.
+As the step function is non-differentiable at x = 0 its derivative is 0 elsewhere, this renders any attempt at error correction null.
+For our purposes a smooth logistic (or sigmoid) function is used.

 Weight:
-    Each input signal has its associated weight which diminishes or amplifies the given inputs signal that travels to the other nodes
+    Each input signal has its associated weight which diminishes or amplifies the given inputs signal that travels to the other nodes.

-    Multiply each given weight by the output signal from the previous node, sum them, and use that value as the x value in the sigmoid function
+    Multiply each given weight by the output signal from the previous node, sum them, and use that value as the x value for the sigmoid function.

+    At first pass the weights are randomly assigned under a guassian distribution, and over time as training loops progress, they are refined according to error correction and either diminished or amplified as discussed above.

 Learning rate determines the step size of the gradient descent in the loss function.
 Gradient descent is an iterative process that finds local function minima.
 What is of interest here